athi-v/mango-plus/README.md

 <h1>Hi 👋🏽</h1>

-Mongo+ is a movie website
+Mango+ is a movie website

 More features will be added such as
 <ul>